docpad-archive/documentation/01-start/02-start.html.md

 		Hello **World!**
 		```

-1. Then when you generate your website by running `docpad run`
+1. Then, when you generate your website by running `docpad run`

-	1. You will get a html file at `out/posts/hello.html` that contains:
+	1. You will get an html file at `out/posts/hello.html` that contains:

 		``` html
 		<html>